What is Montessori?

 How does Montessori’s understanding of the child influence her view of education?

-Since Montessori schools are based upon the principle that “…the child, not the teacher, is the constructor of man, and so of society…”, it is felt that the, “human teacher can only help the great work that is being done…”.
-“Education is not what the teacher gives; education is a natural process spontaneously carried out by the human individual, and is acquired not by listening to words, but by experiences upon the environment”.
+Since Montessori schools are based upon the principle that “…the child, not the teacher, is the constructor of man, and so of society…” (Montessori, Education for a New World, 1946, p.
+1), it is felt that the, “teachers can only help the great work that is being done…” (Montessori, Education for a New World, 1946, p.
+3).
+“Education is not what the teacher gives; education is a natural process spontaneously carried out by the human individual, and is acquired not by listening to words, but by experiences upon the environment” (Montessori, Education for a New World, 1946, pp. 3-4).
 Therefore, the teacher’s job is to provide the materials and environment which will aid development, and to be ready to respond when help is needed.